Head Boy, Head Girl and Prefects

 As part of citizenship education, we believe that children need to experience duties and responsibilities that come with being a member of a community in order to help them prepare to play an active role as citizens.
 At Maundene we believe that prefects have a very important role to play in the day-to-day organisation of our school and as only Year 6 pupils are allowed to apply for this position, it is considered to be a very prestigious role.

 Prefects are, in a sense, junior members of staff and are expected to take their role seriously.
 The position not only allows the Year 6 pupils to lead by example and demonstrate responsibility, but also enables the younger children to learn from a good example.

 Every prefect has to apply for the job and their applications go through a selection process.
 Whilst the Junior Leadership Team members are chosen democratically by children, the senior staff and Year 6 teachers identify and encourage suitable children to apply for a prefect position.
 Once their application has been successful, prefects are awarded badges in a whole school assembly.

-If the children wish to be a Head Boy or Head Girl, they have to also attend an interview with the headteacher and another senior leader before being selected.
-The Head Boy and Head Girl meet with the headteacher regularly to discuss school developments and they work together to timetable prefect responsibilities.
+If the children wish to be a Head Boy or Head Girl, they have to also attend an interview with the headteacher and deputy headteacher before being selected.
+The Head Boy and Head Girl meet with the headteacher and deputy headteacher regularly to discuss school developments and they work together to timetable prefect responsibilities.